Fratt/Spotifire/CI/setup.md

 ## MariaDB
 * Pull MariaDB image using `docker pull mariadb`
-* Create and run a new container using `docker run --network spotifire --name mariadb-spotifire -e MYSQL_ROOT_PASSWORD=a-secret-password -d mariadb`
+* Create and run a new container using
+`docker run --name mariadb-spotifire -d \
+	--network spotifire  \
+	-v mariadb:/var/lib/mysql \
+	-e MYSQL_ROOT_PASSWORD=a-secret-password \
+	mariadb`
-* Connect to it using `docker run -it --network spotifire --rm mariadb-spotifire mysql -hmariadb-spotifire -uroot -p`
+* Connect to it using `docker run -it --network spotifire --rm mariadb mysql -hmariadb-spotifire -uroot -p`
 * Create a user for spotifire:
 `CREATE OR REPLACE USER spotifire;`
 * Create a database for spotifire